Carol Zuegner, PhD

-As the resident “word person” in Creighton University’s Department of Journalism, Media & Computing, associate professor Carol Zuegner, Ph.D., takes pride in creating a fun and stimulating learning environment for her students.
+As the resident “word person” in Creighton University’s Department of Journalism, Media & Computing, associate professor and department chair Carol Zuegner, PhD, takes pride in creating a fun and stimulating learning environment for her students.

 Zuegner teaches social media, entrepreneurial media, international Mass Communication, and information concepts and practices.